top of page

 Is there a cost?

-Yes.
-There will be a minimal fee per session to cover the resources and space to enable us to sustainably run the sessions.
+yes . there will be a minimal fee per session to cover the resources and space to enable us to sustainably run the sessions.
 This pilot is exploring different funding models but if cost is a barrier to you currently, please contact us at hello@philo.org.uk and we may be able to provide alternative options.

 bottom of page